GuptaSiddhant/arcadia/README.md

 - 3rd party login was implemented via social-auth-app-django library which uses Oauth, and allows users to login with various social accounts.
 - Github, Google, and Twitter are used for this project.
 - When the users login to the site for the first time a new player profile is created and tied to their social account with their names, email and profile picture.
 - One exception was that twitter won't let us use the email of their users without us having our own privacy policy and terms of service.
+Also Github works only on Heroku since only one completion url could be given.
 - For the profile picture part we added a new step to the pipeline to fetch the picture urls from all the services.

 #### RESTful API / 100